Accessible fragments of generalized probabilistic theories, cone equivalence, and applications to witnessing nonclassicality: Theory-agnostic tomography using accessible GPT fragments

 Subnormalized versions of the unit effect are analogous to the subnormalized states discussed above, and being interested in the probability of the null outcome is analogous to being interested in the probabilities with which different states appear in a source.
 In both cases, by refraining from implementing any post-selection in the analysis of the data, one has the possibility of fitting to these probabilities.

 Incorporating parameters for these probabilities can, in principle, change the values of the parameters defining the states and the effects which achieve the best overall fit to the data.
 That is, the best-fit states and effects one obtains using the non-post-selected data can in principle be slightly different from those one would obtain using post-selected data.
 The non-post-selected fits are to be preferred insofar as the model allows a parametric freedom that is closer to the true freedom that is present in the experimental set-up.
+As such, we expect the theoretical tools introduced herein to be useful for GPT tomography.